TylorS/typed/apps/website/content/guides/building-ui-components.md

 ---
 title: "Build a save control with a complete interaction policy"
-summary: "Start with a normal template, add local state when needed, and test the same save behavior the button runs."
+summary: "Build a save control with an explicit pending, failure, retry, and focused test policy."
 section: "UI"
 kind: "guide"
 order: 4